How To Make Quick-Pickled Red Cabbage (Step by Step)

 Have you ever made a recipe and felt like it’s just missing something?
 I’ve been there a million times.
 Heck, it’s one of the reasons why my fridge and pantry are packed with all kinds of flavor hacks like spices, sauces, and condiments.
 These ingredients aren’t necessarily the star of the recipe but they have the ability to take something from blah to OMG!

 When I first heard about quick pickling, I was a little intimidated.
-But after I made my first batch, I realized that I could make tangy delicious pickles from scratch in 30 minutes flat.
+But after I made my first batch, I realized that I could make tangy delicious pickles from scratch with 4 ingredients in 30 minutes flat.
 I also learned that you can pickle almost anything!

 Step by Step Guide to Making Pickled Cabbage Quick!